ivangeevo/btwr-core/## Changelog.md

 ## v0.32(dev)
 + Updated mod recipes to use the new ExtendedShapelessRecipe from BTWR: SL v0.60
++ Split mod client side from the main package.
+Although there weren't any problems before, this is a good practice and the mod should work better in multiplayer
 + Removed old unused assets from the mod files and cleaned up source code a lot
 + (not yet) Updated the mod to BTWR Shared Library 0.60